wind: 7mph E

 In 1999, the township approved the replacement of the 1973 Hahn with a new engine/rescue to be delivered in the spring of 2000.
 The new engine was delivered in August of 2000, and the 1973 Hahn was sold to the West Hanover Township Fire Company for $25,000.00.

 In 1999, the Colonial Park Fire Company made the decision to put Station 1 on Route 22 up for sale due to the station being out of date and the high traffic volume that slowed access to the station and made for longer response times.
-The company will operate out of Station 2 until ground can be bought and a single, more central station built.
+The company would operate out of Station 2 until ground was purchased and a single, more central station built.